Department of Agriculture

 Stonefruit are insurable if:

 - Premium rates are provided by the actuarial documents;

 - You have a share in the crop;

 - Trees were commercially available when the trees were set out or have subsequently become commercially available;

 - Trees are grown on root stock that is adapted to the area;

 - Trees are in compliance with the applicable State’s Tree Fruit Agreement or related crop advisory board for the state, when such regulations exist;

-- Trees have produced at least 200 lugs of fresh market production per acre, or at least 2.2 tons per acre for processing crops, in at least one of the four most recent actual production history crop years; and
+- Trees have produced at least 200 lugs of fresh market production per acre, or at least 2.2 tons per acre for processing crops, in at least one of the four most recent actual production history crop years, unless otherwise allowed by the Special Provisions; and

 - Insurance Period